-One of the essential things you must learn before ironing clothes is the correct temperature setting for the type of fabric.
-Selecting the correct temperature on an iron can make the difference between ease and disaster.
-The right temperature selection will make ironing easier, quicker and give more professional results.
-The wrong temperature can mean more work or, at worst, a burn hole that can not be repaired.
+Perhaps the most critical thing you should learn before ironing clothes or linens is the correct temperature setting for the type of fabric.
+Selecting the correct temperature on an iron can make the difference between a good job and disaster.
+The right temperature selection will make ironing easier, quicker, and give more professional results.
+The wrong temperature can mean that you have to do more work to remove wrinkles or, at worst, a burn hole that can not be repaired.

-During college, I watched a friend do the final pressing on a beautiful gown she had made only to burn a huge hole right on the front of the gown.
-She had the iron setting too high.
+During college, I watched a friend do the final pressing on a beautiful gown she had made only to burn a huge hole right through the fabric on the front of the gown.
+She had the iron set too high.
 Total.
 Disaster.

 Fortunately, one of the features on most irons is a sliding scale that indicates the correct temperature setting for different types of fabric.
-As a reference, This chart uses a scale of 1 to 7 - 1 being cool, 7 being very hot.
+As an additional reference, this chart uses a scale of one to seven; one being cool, seven being very hot.

-While all irons differ in temperature by manufacturer, follow the recommendations on this chart as a basic guideline of proper temperatures for ironing different types of fabric along with some helpful tips:
+While all irons differ slightly in temperature depending on the manufacturer, follow the recommendations on this chart as a basic guideline of proper temperatures for ironing different types of fabric along with some helpful tips:

 Ironing Temperature Guidelines for Fabrics

 |Fabric||Iron Setting||Ironing Tips|

 |Acetate||1||Press on the wrong side of the fabric while it is still damp.|

 |Beaded||1||Place the fabric on a plush white towel, press on the wrong side using a pressing cloth to prevent damaging beads.|